ziyanan/CourXive/README.md

 ## Design

-The following is a standard toolkit for this course.
-You *may* use other tools, but our ability to help you master them will not be as high as with the standard tools.
+Below is a standard toolkit for this course.

 1. Use `git`
 1. Use `pydoc`